My Current Computer Component List (September 2019)

 On top of those factors and the constraint that I wanted the radiator to be all white, the choices narrowed considerably, but I went with the Hardware Labs Black Ice Nemesis 360GTX Dual-Core Xtreme Profile Radiator (White).
 (They seem to have discontinued the white model.)
-It is rated by Hardware Labs a 1800W of capacity which was way overkill for my system.
+It is rated by Hardware Labs at 1800W of capacity which was way overkill for my system.
 Hardware Labs claims it would be able to support a quad GPU configuration.
-But it's white - core and all.
-While only a 360mm tall radiator, it is 54mm thick and has a high fin density (16 fins per inch [FPI] with 25-micron copper fins); it acts like a much bigger radiator if the fans used with it are efficient enough.
+Even the core is white; usually, only the outer reservoir is white and the core (where the fins are) is black.
+So, while it is only a 360mm tall radiator, it is 54mm thick and has a high fin density (16 fins per inch [FPI] with 25-micron copper fins); it acts like a much bigger radiator if the fans used with it are efficient enough.
 This radiator can be used in a push-pull configuration - which is where fans are mounted on both sides both pushing air into (on the intake side) and pulling air away from (on the output side) the radiator.
 I decided to start with just a set of push fans and see if under load the system needed more.
 (Spoiler alert: It didn't.)

 I didn't mention the water block on the GPU, but there's not much to say either.
 EVGA ships it already mounted and ready to go.
 They even include some very nice black plugs.
 In the end, it all came together to look quite nice, in my opinion.
 One thing I wondered is if the manufacturers of the various components have some common specifications for what "white" means.
 I have parts from a lot of manufacturers and there are a lot of shades of white, but the various parts match up well.